KenKundert/quantiphy/doc/user.rst

 Translating Quantities
 ----------------------

-:meth:`quantiphy.Quantity.all_from_conv_fmt()` recognizes conventionally
-formatted numbers and quantities embedded in text and reformats them using :meth:`quantiphy.Quantity.render()`.
+:meth:`Quantity.all_from_conv_fmt()` recognizes conventionally formatted numbers and quantities embedded in text and reformats them using :meth:`Quantity.render()`.
 This is an difficult task in general, and so some constraints are placed on the values to make them easier to distinguish.
 Specifically, the units, if given, must be simple and immediately adjacent to the number.
 Units are simple if they only consist of letters and underscores.
 The characters °, Å, Ω and Ʊ are also allowed.
 So '47e3Ohms', '50_Ohms' and